Will an Indulgence Take Away the Punishment for My Sins

 Oh, the devil deceives us so to keep us from seeking a saving faith

-For the most part, as I will explain in this article, sadly hardly anyone receives an indulgence from God excusing them of their punishment due to them for their sins.
+For the most part, especially today, as I will explain in this article, hardly anyone receives any kind of indulgence (plenary or partial) from God excusing them of their punishment due to them for their sins.

-“People who receive indulgences…while remaining in their previous vicious habits [not leaving their habitual sins]…Their souls are neither fed nor refreshed.
-When they eat [God’s grace]…they just throw [it]up.”
+“People who receive indulgences…while remaining in their previous vicious habits [not stopping their habitual sins]…Their souls are neither fed nor refreshed.
+When they eat [God’s grace]…they just throw [it] up.”

 –Jesus to St. Bridget of Sweden